mandos/k8s-deployment.example/README.md

 ```
 At this point, the local environment is fully configured and ready for use.

-Should down environment can be done with `just stop-k8s` and run it again with.
 Shutting down the environment can be done with: `just stop-k8s`.
 It can be restarted later with: `just start k8s`.
+Destroying local environment is done with: `just destroy-k8s`.

 **Important note**: Since *HashiCorp Vault* is running in dev mode, there is no persistent storage.
 This means that every time the environment is restarted, Vault must be reconfigured using: `just init-vault`